A Brief History

 On August 5, 1620, the Mayflower set out from England with another ship, the Speedwell, on its first attempt to take Puritans to the New World.

-On August 5, 1620, 2 small English sailing ships left Southampton Water in England on a trip to the New World, carrying a group of Puritans seeking a land where they could practice their brand of religion without interference.
+On August 5, 1620, two small English sailing ships left Southampton Water in England on a trip to the New World, carrying a group of Puritans seeking a land where they could practice their brand of religion without interference.

 On September 6, 1620, the Mayflower sailed from Plymouth, England, headed for The New World in America.
 Many Americans are under the false impression that these were the first white settlers of North America, and of course, they got history wrong!